 The Shire economy is dominated by the mining sector which represents 74% of output, and 68% of value added by industry within the Shire of Ravensthorpe.
-Value adding is dominated by FQM which conducts ore processing in a beneficiation plant - a scrubbing and screening process which upgrades the nickel laterite ore.
+For example, FQM provides value adding via ore processing in a beneficiation plant - a scrubbing and screening process which upgrades the nickel laterite ore.